Australian Chinese cuisine: Chinese cuisine in Australia

 Australian Chinese cuisine cooking styles were derived from the cooking styles of provinces such as Sichuan and Guangdong.
 Therefore, Chinese cuisine in Australia from the beginning were usually hot, spicy and numbing (Sichuan cuisine); and/or sweet and sour (Guangdong cuisine).
 During the first Gold Rush period, Chinese labourers were found working their second job at small food stores which were referred to as "cookhouses" to serve their own people.
-However, at this time, there was little accessibility towards traditional ingredients, especially vegetables such as bok choy and choy sum.
+However, at this time, there was little access to traditional ingredients, especially vegetables such as bok choy and choy sum.
 As a result, after the White Australia policy was revoked, many Chinese migrants brought seeds from China and started to grow their own vegetables at home to increase the variety in Australia.

 Chinese food has been named as Australia's favourite cuisine according to Roy Morgan Research.
 However, despite its popularity, Australian Chinese cuisine still slightly differs to the authentic Chinese cuisine.
 One of the reason for this is due to the conflicts between Australian and Chinese people.
 In order for Chinese restaurants to survive, Chinese chefs were expected to provide food that would not directly compete with that of white establishments, but would still suit Western tastes.
 As a result, many Australian Chinese restaurants have adjusted their food to better adapt to Australians' appetites.
 For instance, traditional cuisines of China consider vegetables a main dish, while Westerners primarily treat vegetables as side dishes.
 To better suit local diners, Chinese restaurants offer more meat options on the menus.